fedeghe/interval/source/README.md

 cycle #9: 1679946526633 // " 1
 ENDED at 1679946526637   // end 6
 ```
-as You can see the distance between each contiguous is quite good.
+as You can see the distance between each contiguous tick is quite good, but more importantly ont the long run it does nto diverge.

 **IMPORTANT**: when using `endsIn` to set the interval horizont be sure to invoke `run` **after** and  not **before** `endsIn`